Great news—you’ve landed an interview!! 😁

-Just like in the case of your LinkedIn profile, CV and cover letter, you’ll have to prepare for it in order to stack the odds in your favour. 😎
+Just like for your résumé and cover letter, you’ll have to do some prep work to stack the odds in your favor. 😎

 The interview is your first meeting with the recruiter, so it’s very important.

-I really like this statement: you only get one chance to make a good first impression.
+I really like this saying: You only get one chance to make a first impression.

-So pay careful attention to how you dress, how you speak, your behaviour and what you want to say; this is the occasion to highlight your qualities and skills at every opportunity!
+So pay careful attention to how you dress, how you speak, your body language and what you want to say.
+This is the occasion to highlight your qualities and skills at every opportunity!

 Generally, the recruiter will have already contacted you by phone.
-This initial contact is usually brief yet useful for you both.
+This initial phone screen is usually brief, yet essential.

 It is used to: